 How small businesses can save money on corporate travel

-Travel spend can easily get out of control, especially for growing businesses that don’t have concrete policies in place.
+Business travel expenses can easily get out of control, especially for small businesses that don’t have concrete policies in place.

 In a recent post, we discussed how small businesses can tell if it’s time to implement corporate travel policy.
 We laid out some of the warning signs as well as what these growing companies have to lose by standing pat.
 But we didn’t dive into the next (hugely important) step: How can small businesses tailor their corporate travel processes to save money?